bhagadepravin/knox-workshop/README.md

  - Limit the network endpoints (and therefore firewall holes) required to access a Hadoop cluster
  - Hide the internal Hadoop cluster topology from potential attackers

+ - LAB 1:
+   -  Install Knox

+ - LAB 2:
+   -  Knox Uses Cases

+ - LAB 3:
+   -  Managing Knox shared providers in Cloudera Manager
+      -  SSO authentication provider
+	        *  PAM to LDAP
+      -  API Authentication Provider
+	        *  PAM to LDAP
+      -  Saving Aliases

+ - LAB 3:
+   -  Modifying an existing shared provider
+      -  Disabling a provider in an existing provider configuration
+      -  Modifying a provider in an existing provider configuration
+      -  Add a new provider in an existing provider configuration
+      -  Adding a new shared provider configuration

+ - LAB 4:
+   -  Generating API and UI topologies in Knox CSD
+      -  Adding a known service to cdp-proxy
+      -  Adding a custom service parameter to a known service (assuming the service is already enabled; see the previous point)
+      -  Updating a custom service parameter
+      -  Removing a custom service parameter
+      -  Removing a known service from cdp-proxy
+      -  Adding a custom service in cdp-proxy
+      -  Adding a custom topology in the deployed Knox Gateway

+ - LAB 5:
+   -  Replace knox ssl certificate
+   -  Knox SSO with keycloak

+ - LAB 6:
+   -  Troubleshooting
+      -  How authentication works and its logging
+      -  Error codes
+      -  How Knoxsso works, and its logging
+      -  Ranger knox plugin sync issues
+      -  Knox SSL issues